-The upstream module considered in the study, includes the environmental impacts related to the production of all necessary ancillary substances for the proper operation of the wind farm during the 20 years of service life.
+The upstream module considered in the study, includes the environmental impacts related to the production of all necessary ancillary substances for the proper operation of the wind farm during the 25 years of service life.

-Since wind power requires no fuel for equipment operation, this module mainly includes the required quantities of hydraulic oil, lubricating oils and greases, as well as the emissions arising from the transport of these substances from the suppliers to the wind farm.
-The replacements of lubricating oil, hydraulic oil and grease due to preventive maintenance, were obtained from the lubrication charts and from the maintenance manual of the SG 5.0-132 wind turbine.
-These documents specify the maintenance needs of this equipment and are considered representative provided that no substantial variations related to the maintenance of the wind turbine occur.
+Since wind power requires no fuel for equipment operation, this module mainly includes the required quantities of hydraulic oil, lubricating oil and greases, as well as the emissions arising from the transport of these substances from the suppliers to the wind farm.
+The replacements of lubricating oil, hydraulic oil and grease due to preventive maintenance, were obtained from Siemens Gamesa's statistics on the requirement for these supplies.